aledha/Obsidian-semester6/Optimering/Opt exercises/project.md

 If LICQ holds at X (the solution), and the matrix $H_{\mathcal{L}}(X,\lambda)$ is pos definitive on $ker(A(X)) \in \mathcal{R}^{(3N-M) \times \mathcal{A}}$ (Jacobian of $c_1(x^{(i)})$), then we will have local convergence.

+## P11

+This problem is adressed in P1, and the way we handled the issue there is an easely applicable strategy to adress this issue in our numerical solvers as well.